olga-demidko/documentation/docs/guide/pipeline-integration/ticketing-systems/adding-to-project/integrating-with-project.md

 ### Prerequisites <!-- {docsify-ignore} -->
 * You are an active user on [nexploit.app](https://nexploit.app/).
-* The Nexploit is connected to your ticketing systems with the repositories you want to add to a certain project.
+* Nexploit is connected to your ticketing systems with the repositories you want to add to a certain project.

     ![ticketing-list](media/ticketing-list.png ':size=60%')